 Further research is ongoing, but for now, here are steps you can take to decrease any potential risk:

-That being said, there are some very rare cancers that may appear in several family members.
-There’s a wide variety of these cancers including disease of the breast, ovary, bone, brain, adrenal glands, thyroid, endometrium, intestine, liver, stomach, colon, skin, eye, and kidney.
+There are some very rare cancers that may appear in several family members.
+There’s a wide variety of these cancers including disease of the breast, ovary, bone, brain, adrenal glands, thyroid, endometrium, intestine, liver, stomach, colon, skin, eye and kidney.
 Many of these familial cancer syndromes can be detected by genetic testing.
 If you suspect that your family might be affected, you should ask your doctor if a screening test is appropriate.

 In the past, before doctors knew about the physiology and chemistry behind cancers, this might have been true.
 However, the risk of infection during surgery was also much greater in the past before sterilization became widespread.
 Did you know surgeons used to operate with their bare hands?